Yusuf-Solmaz/NewsZone/README.md

 - App Module: The core module that integrates all other modules and provides the main entry point of the application.
 - Data Module: Handles data sources, such as APIs and databases, and provides data to the Domain Layer.
 - Domain Module: Contains the core business logic and use cases, which are independent of external frameworks.
-- Feature Module: Encapsulates the app's features, allowing for modular development and testing of individual functionalities.
+- Presentation (Feature) Module: Encapsulates the app's features, allowing for modular development and testing of individual functionalities.

 ![image](https://github.com/user-attachments/assets/eb3bf886-2376-4cb6-9234-ece71d036a68)